 - Serve with ice cream or greek yoghurt.
 Drizzle reserve fruit syrup over the top

-- Note 1 You can use quick or rolled oats, both work fine.
+- Note 1 - Oats: You can use quick or rolled oats, both work fine.
 I am using quick oats for this recipe.

-- Note 2 Tinned fruit is easy as you can drain it, reserve the juice for pouring into the crumble and over it at the end, plus when I use this recipe and the juice, I don't then add additional sugar.
-You can use any type of prepared tinned fruit (ie that doesn't need to be cooked) or fresh fruit.
-If you want to use frozen fruit, it will be best to bake that in the oven to cook it through before topping with the crumble at the end.
+- Note 2 - Tinned fruit: is easy as you can drain it, reserve the juice for pouring into the crumble and over it at the end, plus when I use this recipe and the juice, I don't then add additional sugar.
+You can use any type of prepared tinned fruit or canned fruit.